markmarijnissen/cordova-app-loader/README.md

     src="autoupdate.js"></script>
 ```

-**autoupdate.js** is a very simple implementation of the CordovaAppLoader.
+**autoupdate.js** is a very simple usage of the `CordovaAppLoader` ([see code](https://github.com/markmarijnissen/cordova-app-loader/blob/master/autoupdate.js)).
 It includes all nessecary files (see "Usage") and implementes very simple update logic.

 * Whenever you launch or resume the app,
 * `check()` for a new manifest